wenkangjing/notes-launch-school/210/lesson2/_210_lesson2.md

 # 9	Exercises: Variable Scopes in JavaScript (2)
 [ ] pls review
-[ ] read thru the answer, very helpful on how to clearly explaint code in a interview
+[ ] read thru the answer, very helpful on how to clearly explain the code in a interview